/content/fplgp/us/en/northwest/netmetering.html

 The energy your system makes is first used by your home or business.
 When your renewable generation system is making more electricity than you are using at the time, the excess electricity is recorded by the meter as it flows back into the FPL grid.
 The excess electricity recorded is shown on your bill as “kWh sent to the grid this period”.

 If energy was purchased from FPL, any excess electricity recorded will be applied to reduce your monthly bill.
 Excess energy made in the current year will be applied to your reserve for use in a future month.
-If you have excess energy in December, a cash credit will be applied to your January bill.
+If you have unused kilowatt hours (kWh) in your bank when your meter is read in December, a credit will be applied to your December bill.

 How much does a renewable generation system cost?